What are Microservices?

 How Does Microservices Architecture Work?

 A microservices architectural style, however, does have an impact on process automation.
 Automating one business process typically involves multiple microservices.
-And unlike service-oriented architecture (SOA) that requires an orchestration process “outside” of the services to piece them together, microservices architecture doesn’t allow business logic outside of the microservices — meaning that the collaboration between microservices is described within the microservices themselves.
+And unlike SOA that requires an orchestration process “outside” of the services to piece them together, microservices architecture doesn’t allow business logic outside of the microservices.
+Therefore, the collaboration between microservices is within the microservices themselves.

 Take for example a customer onboarding service.
 The microservice owns the business logic around onboarding, which includes the onboarding business process.
 The team implementing the microservice can decide to use a workflow engine and BPMN to automate that process, which then orchestrates other microservices.
 The decision is internal to the microservice and not visible from the outside; it is an implementation detail.